PowerShellCrack/PSIntuneCertificateManager/README.md

 ## What it does

-There are two script and I will give an explanation to each of them
+There are two scripts:
 - **Import-IntuneCertificates.ps1** - This will import 3 types of certificates (root, intermediate, and user) into their appropriate certificate store.
 The script will parse cer files within the folders plus JSON files exported from other Intune environment.
+> NOTE.
+There are folders this script will look at (but are not in repo).
+Folders: Root, Intermediate, User and JSON.
+If you want to import scripts, create these folders and place the respective cert your importing into them

 - **Remove-IntuneCertificates.ps1** - This will remove certificates based on expiration.
 It will export the cert and view it to determine if it expired.

 ## Screenshots